Several of Eirik’s scholarly works are available to the public. Here’s what’s out there so far.

 Eirik also presents his research at academic conferences.
 Here’s a listing of some of his past presentations:

 • “Old Norse Skaldic Authority: Tracing its Development.”
 At the 52nd International Congress on Medieval Studies, Kalamazoo Michigan, May 2017.
-[Look for a journal article based on this, eventually.]
+[This material is in his published article on skaldic authority.]

 • “The Poet’s Role: Heimskringla and Egils saga as a Guide to Snorri’s Vision for the Poet.”
 At the 5th annual Háskóli Íslands Student Conference on the Medieval North, Reykjavík, Iceland, April 2015.